Soy-Butter Glazed Beef Tenderloin with Korean-Style Oyster Mushroom and Mint Salad

 Dry-Sear the Mushrooms (Build Umami)

 Heat a large pan over high heat until smoking hot.
 Add the torn oyster mushrooms in a single layer without any oil.
 Let them sit undisturbed for 2-3 minutes until they release their moisture and turn golden brown on the bottom.
-This concentrates their natural umami flavor before adding any liquid.
+This concentrates their natural umami flavor before dressing them.

 - 4